dominicsayers/name_tamer/README.md

 ## Contributing

-There must be lots of name suffixes and prefixes that I haven't catered for, so please get in touch if `name-tamer` doesn't recognise one that you've found.
+There must be lots of name suffixes and prefixes that I haven't catered for, so please get in touch if `name_tamer` doesn't recognise one that you've found.

-If there are any other common two-word family names that I've missed then please let me know. `name-tamer` tries to make sure Helena Bonham Carter gets slugified to `helena-bonham-carter` and not `helena-carter`, but I'm sure there are loads of two-word family names I don't know about.
+If there are any other common two-word family names that I've missed then please let me know. `name_tamer` tries to make sure Helena Bonham Carter gets slugified to `helena-bonham-carter` and not `helena-carter`, but I'm sure there are loads of two-word family names I don't know about.

 Please read all the following articles before contributing: